espruino/EspruinoDocs/peripherals/USART.md

 });
 ```

 Or you can do a quick 'loopback' test.
-Connect the RX and TX pins together for one of the serial ports (maybe Serial4), and then do:
+Connect the RX and TX pins together for one of the serial ports (for example Serial4 on some boards), and then do:

 ```JavaScript
 Serial4.setup(9600);